status-im/nimbus-eth1/README.md

 ### Development tips

+Interesting Make variables and targets are documented in the [nimbus-build-system](https://github.com/status-im/nimbus-build-system) repo.

 - you can switch the DB backend with a Nim compiler define:
   `-d:nimbus_db_backend=...` where the (case-insensitive) value is one of "rocksdb" (the default), "sqlite", "lmdb"